-*** An updated and expanded new edition will be published in August 2016 ***
+*** An extensively updated and expanded new edition of the book was published in 2016. ***

 Paperback: ISBN 9780521692694;